 - Pancake Breakfast at Restaurants like Applebees

-- Wrap Gifts – Individual Shops and Malls during holiday seasons often work with groups to provide wrapping and may even provide you with supplies.
+- Wrap Gifts – Individual Shops and Malls during the holiday seasons (even Valentine’s Day) often work with groups to provide wrapping and may even provide you with supplies.
 Wrap for a fee, or free with a donation jar.
 Contact the location months in advance to reserve your spot.

 Reusable Goal Tracking Board